Gizra/Gizra-Way-Book/how_to_submit_a_pr_-_quick_guide.md

 ## Github Issue Flow

 Typically an issue is opened by the account manager, or by the QA team/ Customer, the basic rule of thumb is that an issue is closed by the person who opened it.
+This mean you can close issues opened by you when they are done and deployed after validation, and other issue should be assign to the account manager.

 Account managers or Team leads are responsible to assign issues to other team members.